Position Paper: Eastern Arc, levelling-up and the ‘place’ agenda

 Similarly, our joint CCF project, EIRA, was responsible for managing its own funding programme, and the results have been exceptional.
 Such devolution and flexibility is essential to enable successful long-term partnerships between universities and industry on innovation.

-As with the Research Excellence Framework, the Government’s place agenda should ensure ‘that excellent research continues to be well supported wherever it is found,’ and not just in the larger institutions.
+The Government’s place agenda should ensure ‘that excellent research continues to be well supported wherever it is found,’ as it does with the Research Excellence Framework, and not just in the larger institutions.
 Eastern Arc endorses CaSE’s recommendations that ‘investment should be focussed on R&D excellence that already exists – even if it is small and nascent’, and that ‘places should clarify their distinctive strengths and sectors.’

 We would recommend that the Government should work with Research England and Innovate UK, together with local enterprise partnerships (LEPs), to undertake a comprehensive study on a sub-regional basis to identify areas that are underperforming in terms of investment in research and development, but are punching above their weight in terms of excellence.